teymzz/Intersect.js/README.md

 # Intersect.js
-This is an advanced level plugin that is built upon javascript IntersectionObject and the window scroll event
+This is an advanced level plugin that is built upon javascript IntersectionObserverAPI and the window's scroll event

 #### Initialization
 ```js